Nizaro/Open_Motion/README.md

 Get into the corresponding folder and create a build repository :

-	cd OpenMotion/Fusion_Algorithms/Classic_algos
+	cd Open_Motion/Fusion_Algorithms/Classic_algos
+    mkdir build

-Then execute the "build.sh"	script which will make use of cmake in odrer to create the OpenMotion library.
+Then execute the "build.sh"	script which will make use of cmake in order to create the OpenMotion library.

 	./build.sh